 · AG of Jersey v Norris (2015) – Defending in importation of a tonne of cannabis to Jersey.

 · R v Connors and others (2013 – 2014) <2013> EWCA Crim 324, Southampton and Bristol trials, – Defending members of the Travelling Community charged with Slavery.
 Secured the first acquittal under section 71 Coroners and Justice Act in England and Wales.
 Responded to appeal against the Attorney General on a reference.

-· R v Jake Davis and others (2012 - 2013)– Defending an alleged ‘hacktivist’ and spokesperson for ‘Anonymous’, an organization committed to freedom of access to the internet.
-Mr Davis avoided extradition and served 1 month in custody despite the gravity of the charges he faced.
+· R v Jake Davis and others (2012 - 2013)– Defending an alleged ‘hacktivist’ and spokesperson for the ‘Anonymous’ collective, an organization committed to freedom of access to the internet that had attacked the websites of the FBI, CIA, Senate and the NCA.
+Mr Davis avoided extradition to the US and served only 1 month in custody despite the gravity of the charges he faced.

 · R v Jogmahon (Trinidad - 2012) – Advising on all aspects of bringing a private prosecution for murder in Trinidad.

 · R v Reece Donovan (2012) <2012> EWCA Crim 2749– Defending ‘Bad Samaritan’ robber, the footage of which became notorious, from the riot of August 2011.
 Leading case on propriety of granting anonymity orders to witnesses in cases of identification.
 Conviction quashed on Appeal.